testusersfi/SC_POC_DEV/IFS_AutoSample/readme.txt

 Thanks and Welcome to the session
-Demo Test CI E2E Solution
+Demo Test CI E2E Solution.text